TaraRhoseyn/cardiff_swim_centre_site/README.md

 8. [Google Fonts](https://fonts.google.com/)
 - Nunito from Google Fonts was used as the main heading font throughout the site.
 9. [Bootstrap v5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-- Bootstrap was primarily used for layout, stylying and responsiveness purposes.
+- Bootstrap was used for layout, stylying and responsiveness purposes.
+The following components were used: navigation bar, card and responsive table.
 10. [Hover.css](https://ianlunn.github.io/Hover/)
 - The 2D 'grow' effect from the Hover.css library was used on all buttons throughout the website and on images within the Ethos section of the homepage.
 11. [Unsplash](https://unsplash.com/)